Coastal Zone Management Act

 6. International exchanges and cooperation in coastal conservation.

-7. Other coastal conservation, protection, and management expenses approved by the competent authority.
+7. Other coastal conservation, prevention, and management expenses approved by the competent authority.

 Article 31